 Ques 3.
 How efficient is the company’s business model?

-Hiring a marketplace software is just like entering a partnership wherein all three parties- customers, vendors and marketplace owners should be equally benefited.
+Hiring a marketplace software is just like entering a partnership wherein all three parties- customers, vendors, and marketplace owners should be equally benefited.
 And this can only be achieved with a suitable business model.
 Therefore, one should hire marketplace software like Yelo that offers a robust business model and gives you the flexibility to choose from different pricing models or combinations.

 Ques 4.
 What unique services does the marketplace software offer?

-Every software offers custom features, but you need a platform that fulfils your business criteria and offers exceptional services for customers and vendors.
+Every software offers custom features, but you need a platform that fulfills your business criteria and offers exceptional services for customers and vendors.
 Yelo offers a free trial period which gives marketplace owners a chance to test and decide.
-Besides this, it has a sound 24*7 customer support system and a unique pricing structure that varies based on the scale of business (hobby, startup, standard or growing).
+Besides this, it has a sound 24*7 customer support system and a unique pricing structure that varies based on the scale of business (hobby, startup, standard, or growing).

 Ques 5.
 How good is the platform at relationship building?

 Now that you’ve established your website, it’s time to see how it’s performing.
-Building a marketplace is easy, but making it a success is a completely different ball game.
-Remember, nothing happens over weeks or a few months; it takes consistency, constant evolution and upgrades to raise a good platform.
+Building an online marketplace is easy, but making it a success is a completely different ball game.
+Remember, nothing happens over weeks or a few months; it takes consistency, constant evolution, and upgrades to raise a good platform.
 The key performance indicators (KPIs) give you valuable insights about your marketplace and help you improve as you scale while also helping you make good profits.
 Some of the key metrics for measuring the performance of your platform are:

 As the term suggests, usage metrics track real-time user activity on your website.
 The data analytics tools provide real-time insights into the following: